Observable

 Swift

-• Ensures that Observers to the returned observable are always called on the provided queue.
+• Ensures that downstream observers receive events on the provided queue.

 Declaration